owise1/ic-js/docs/privacy.md

 A couple useful conventions would be:
 * Avoid entering personal data or really any facts at all.
 IC is about what we think, not what is true.
 * Aim to keep perspectives small.
 IC makes it easy combine many small pieces

-## Can I be tracked?

-ic-js is built on top of IPFS and is not encrypted.
-This makes it so we can share and benefit from each other's ideas easily.
-Your IC groups live in your browser or on your server so it is possible that your IP could be tracked if someone was so inclined.
-A VPN could help with that.